material-motion/tools/essentials.md

 To do so, select the "branch" dropdown menu and select "Merge branches".
 Merge **from** your branch **to** master.
 The master branch will now include all of your changes.

+### Handling conflicts

+If GitBook detects a conflict when attempting to merge two branches it will open [the conflict resolution](https://www.gitbook.com/blog/features/merge-conflicts) page.

 ## Getting started

 New to the material-motion team?
 Start by browsing the [Roadmaps](roadmaps/) to learn more about what the team is up to.